 Register now and grab your free ultimate anatomy study guide!

-Structures seen on the basal view of the brain with the brainstem removed, showing the cut surface of mesencephalon.
+Structures seen from a basal view of the brain with the brainstem removed, showing the cut surface of the mesencephalon.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, we're going to be talking about the basal view of the brain.
 Essentially, what we’re going to be doing here on this tutorial is looking at the structures that can be seen when we look at the brain from an inferior aspect or the base of the brain like you’re seeing right now on this image on the screen.
 We will be highlighting and discussing the structures that are identifiable from this aspect and also talk a bit about their function.